HexisData/hqTestLite/README.md

 ## Global Defaults

 The hqTestLite module contains a number of global defaults intended to allow central control over common values.
-In practice, consider modifying a version of
+In practice, many of these values should be overridden on a per-environment basis as illustrated

 ## Cmdlets